Best Manga Like Solo Leveling

 Also, the art shouldn’t be slept on.
 It has glimpses of greatness, with great detail devoted to the panels.

-Fate Graphite has crap luck.
-After his father dies, his village kicks him out after being seen as useless because of his skill called Gluttony.
-The only thing he has going for him is his cool name.
+Fate Graphite has bad luck.
+After his father passes away, his town throws him out for being deemed as worthless due to his talent called Gluttony.
+The only positive thing he has is his awesome name.

 The skill only makes him hungry.
 He would never have thought that it was an OP Mortal Sin skill.

-This manga has great promise, especially if the author can establish a comprehensible path toward world-building and clear-cut characterization.
+This comic shows a lot of potential, particularly if the author can create a clear path for world-building and distinct characterization.

 Manhwa has, thankfully, already opened our eyes to a world of full-colored pages.